Summary

 If your company still uses its memorandum and articles of association, it might be worth updating them.
 Documents may contain outdated provisions that could inadvertently restrict business operations or create unnecessary administrative burdens.

 For instance, older memorandums might specify narrow business objectives that limit a company’s ability to pivot or expand into new markets, even though the ultra vires doctrine no longer applies.
-Similarly, articles of association drafted decades ago may prescribe cumbersome meeting procedures or share transfer mechanisms that don’t align with modern business practices or digital communication methods.
+Similarly, articles of association drafted decades ago may prescribe cumbersome meeting procedures or share transfer mechanisms that do not align with modern business practices or digital communication methods.

 Companies should regularly review these documents not only for legal compliance but also to ensure they support efficient business operations and strategic flexibility.
 This is particularly important for companies seeking investment, as investors often scrutinise governance documents for potential red flags or operational constraints that could affect the company’s growth prospects or exit strategies.